Being an AU MBA student

 Course scheduling

-With the exception of some elective courses, all MBA courses are eight weeks long and are separated by a two-week break.
+With the exception of some elective courses, all MBA courses are eight weeks long and are separated by a minimum of a two-week break.
 Courses are taken one at a time, allowing you to dive deeply into one topic area at a time while also ensuring that you can balance your student life with your professional and personal lives.

 Time and location are barriers to participation for many students when it comes to classroom based learning.
 At traditional bricks-and-mortar schools, you have to organize your life around set school hours.
 At Athabasca, you can schedule your school hours to fit the rest of your life.